 Printing

-Use the settings menu to open the print view and generate a printable version of the trial balance for your records or to share with your accountant.
+Click the Print button to open the print view and generate a printable version of the trial balance (with your company identification header and a Financica footer) for your records or to share with your accountant.